Titusville Otolaryngology & Otorhinolaryngology Services

 Treatment & Surgery for Ear, Nose & Throat Issues

-The ear, nose, and throat are susceptible to a myriad of infections and
+The ear, nose, and throat are susceptible to various infections and physical

-physical damage.
-Titusville Area Hospital provides a wide range of treatments
+damage.
+Titusville Area Hospital provides a wide range of treatments for

-for these issues, including a number of otorhinolaryngology operations
+these issues, including a number of otorhinolaryngology operations (ENT

-(ENT surgery).
-Our staff is prepared to run diagnostics and provide the
+surgery).
+Our staff is prepared to run diagnostics and provide the treatment

-treatment required to remedy nearly any problem that affects the ENT.
+required to remedy nearly any problem that affects the ENT.
+Below you

 Ottis media with effusion (OME) is an ear issue in which fluids build up